TBTerra/spawnScan/README.md

 ### Recommended method
 The recommended way to use this script is first to plan out your scan area, using viewWork.html to visualise it, and check.py to make sure it wont take too long

+remember to run tos.py if your scanning accounts have not yet accepted the ingame tos

-After that run spawn.py and wait for it to complete (should take between 51 and 60 minutes depending on size of scan)
+After that run spawn.py and wait for it to complete

 Then enjoy the map of the spawn points

 If you would like to help contribute data, please send a ziped copy of the output files [pokes.json,spawns.json,stops.json,gyms.json] via private message, to reddit user TBTerra

+#Note: encript.dll is for use with python 32bit on windows, other os's you may need to find the apropriate .dll or .so file